lampmantech/behaving.trytond/README.md

 by pulling in the doctest \*.rst files, keeping the same filename, to take advantage of behave's refactoring, and to get the steps to have good coverage.

-Feature filenames are often ordered with a year-month numeric prefix to group together work of the same timeframe, or to influence the execution order by behave.

 Issues